Grade Level: 8 (6-8)

 Lesson Background and Concepts for Teachers

 Three main types of bridges are beam (or truss), arch and suspension bridges.
+Refer to the Bridge Types: Tensile & Compressive Forces activity to have students design and prototype their own bridges while learning about the involved acting forces.
 Usually, the obstacle to be overcome — another roadway, a river, a valley, a canyon, railroad tracks — is the main factor in determining which bridge type is best to use.
 The obstacles that require bridges are many and varied.
 One unusual bridge might be a catwalk high above and across a theater stage, to provide access for lighting and props.
 Besides how these bridges look, the main difference in the three types of bridges is the distances each type can safely span.
 Typical span lengths are: beam = up to 200 feet (61 m), arch = 130-500 feet (40-152 m), and suspension = 2,000-7,000 feet (610-2,134 m).
 The primary reason for the differences in span lengths is how each bridge type handles tension and compression forces.

 At any given time, two main forces act upon a bridge: compression and tension.
 Compression is a force that acts to compress or shorten the thing it is acting on.
 Tension is a force that acts to expand or lengthen the thing it is acting on.
 As an example, think of a spring (see Figure 5).
 If we push both ends of the spring towards each other we are compressing the spring.
 Thus, a force of compression is acting to shorten the spring.
 If we pull both ends of the spring away from each other we are stretching the spring.
 Thus, a force of tension is acting to lengthen the spring.